Last updated on September 25th, 2023 at 12:51 pm

 Foreclosures and their impact

-As it so happens this was a great time for investors to pick up property.
+As it happens, this the perfect time for investors to buy distressed property.

 It’s hard to make any predictions about the future of the San Diego housing market, but it’s clear that there are a few signs that should be monitored.

-Low inventory and high demand, coupled with low-interest rates have been pushing up housing prices for the last couple of years and that trend may continue if it is not offset by a sudden increase in foreclosures.
+Low inventory and high demand, coupled have been pushing up housing prices for the last couple of years and that trend may continue if it is not offset by a sudden increase in foreclosures.

 Additionally, since the Great Recession it is clear that there are certain conditions that when combined can result in a housing market crash, so it is important to watch out for those signs.